Back to it20.info

 During the July/August 2008 timeframe I was particularly busy to develop the deliverables and the relevant content to support the Microsoft Hyper-V launch event which occurred a few months later.
 IBM was a sponsor for the event and we had to support it in the best way.
 Not only, part of the job was to make sure our IBM sales force around the world was ready to use this new technology as a valuable add-on feature of our servers.

 From January 2009 my role at IBM shifted a little bit.
-While I am still somewhat (deeply) involved in the x86 hardware and software technologies I am now broadening my scope to include all IBM Systems technologies which include (obviously) System x and BladeCenter x86 servers as well as IBM Unix servers, storage and networking.
+While I was still somewhat (deeply) involved in the x86 hardware and software technologies I broadened my scope to include all IBM Systems technologies which include (obviously) System x and BladeCenter x86 servers as well as IBM Unix servers, storage and networking.
 This was a good move for me as I think the way IT is evolving requires more and more integrations between the various hardware layers that include not only the "compute servers" (which have been my focus so far) but also "storage servers" as well as "networking" technologies to tie everything together.
-In this role I am building the "bigger" picture that I was (partially) missing.
-So far so good, it's an exciting role to be in.
-Among local customer calls (my standard duty), I am still doing lots of customer facing activities across Europe in this role including big events, such as VMworld Europe 2009 where I participated as a speaker, as well as more laser focused events with selected customers such as an interesting event organized by CBR-Computer Business Review magazine: I was invited as a panelist to discuss virtualization technologies and trends.
+In this role I built the "bigger" picture that I was (partially) missing.
+So far so good, it was an exciting role to be in.
+Among local customer calls (my standard duty), I still did lots of customer facing activities across Europe in this role including big events, such as VMworld Europe 2009 where I participated as a speaker, as well as more laser focused events with selected customers such as an interesting event organized by CBR-Computer Business Review magazine: I was invited as a panelist to discuss virtualization technologies and trends.
 The event was held in Edinburgh @ "The Scotch Malt Whisky Society Rooms" and the funny part of it was the whisky tasting session: don't ask me what I told the audience afterwards about virtualization, I just don't remember anything!